I love writing about a wide variety of things, from the fascinating to the absurd.

 8. Chrysler's TC by Maserati

 Dragging it from the annals of history—in the 1990s—we perceive that the Chrysler TC was conceived during Lee Iacocca's years at the helm of Chrysler.
 He intended the TC to be a "halo car" (i.e. the ultimate) for Chrysler, and he was good friends with the then-owner of Maserati.
 The result was the TC.
 The cars were made and assembled in Italy in Maserati's factories and brought over... with mostly Chrysler parts.
-It enjoyed HAND-STITCHED leather interior, mostly European parts, and superb attention to details.
+It enjoyed a hand-stitched leather interior, mostly European parts, and superb attention to detail.

 Unfortunately, it costs too much (MSRP was $33,000 at 1989 launch, over $56,000 in 2009 dollars), and was not that different from the similar (and much cheaper) Chrysler Lebaron.
 The car didn't sell anywhere NEAR expectations and was shelved after only three years, having only sold 7500 units.